gdiggs/cataloguais/README.md

 You should also add an `ENV['ADMIN_PASSWORD']` variable if you want to allow editing/adding of items.

-To set a default sorting value, add an `ENV['DEFAULT_SORT']` value.
-An error will be raised at startup if this value is invalid.

 #### Fields
 The fields for a row are specified in `settings.yml`.
 You can specify field names in human terms safely (for instance, a field name of "Album Title" will translate to the attribute name of "album_title".
 You can also refer to fields by their number (so `item.field0` will be equivalent to `item.title`).
 If you want to re-order fields in the table, you can just change the order in the settings file.